zesje/zesje/client/views/ExamFinalize.md

 You _**will no longer**_ be able to:

-+ add or delete problems
++ delete already graded problems
 + modify the position of the student ID widget
 + modify the position of the page markers